caitlinyau0717/caitlinyau0717/README.md

 ## Hi!

-I am a student at Rensselaer Polytechnic Institute, majoring in Computer Science and minoring in Information Technology and Web Sciences.
+Currently, I am a Web Design/Developer intern at SheBytes, a new startup with a mission to empower women in tech.
+I am also a student at Rensselaer Polytechnic Institute, majoring in Computer Science and minoring in Information Technology and Web Sciences.
 Additionally, I have a certification in the Foundations of Machine Learning granted by Cornell University.
-I am also a Break Through Tech AI Fellow at Cornell Tech.
+I was previously a Break Through Tech AI Fellow at Cornell Tech.

 I previously worked with Break Through Tech AI in collaboration with Google on a Machine Learning project to analyze Google search trends and understand how interest in these topics varies across time and location.
-I utilized Google Trends and Google colab to collect and analyze search term data, and then make time series predictions using various machine learning models including Random Forest and SARIMA.
+I utilized Google Trends and Google Colab to collect and analyze search term data, and then make time series predictions using various machine learning models, including Random Forest and SARIMA.

 <!--
 **caitlinyau0717/caitlinyau0717** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.